logo

 John Wesley, who started the Methodist movement, was converted after his contact with Moravians on a ship.
 Their passion for Jesus and willingness to pay any price for their beloved Lamb deeply impacted him and caused him to truly repent and fully pursue Christ.

 O Lord, consume us with zeal for Your Name.
 Fill us up with a love and passion for You and Your fame.
-You are worthy to receive the rewards of Your sufferings.
+You are still worthy to receive the rewards of Your sufferings.
+Light that Moravian fire in us and our fellowships once again…to have that same driving passion for You and You alone.

 Sources: